Venezuela's Chavez remembered with pomp and protests

 Though the protests do not appear likely to topple Maduro, neither do they seem to be going away.
 A hard core of students are determined to maintain street barricades and militant opposition leaders organize daily rallies around Venezuela.

-Wednesday's military parade and other events to honor "El Comandante" gave Maduro, 51, an opportunity to reclaim the streets and show that he too can mobilize his supporters.
+Wednesday's military parade and other events to honour "El Comandante" gave Maduro, 51, an opportunity to reclaim the streets and show that he too can mobilize his supporters.

 "This anniversary is enormously sad.
 There's not a single day I don't remember Hugo," Chavez's cousin, Guillermo Frias, 60, said from Los Rastrojos village in rural Barinas state, where the pair used to play baseball as kids.